-Tokyo is filled with museums, alternative art galleries and exhibitions.
-But that doesn’t mean you need to pay to see some of the best art in the city – heck, to see these pieces, you don’t even have to go indoors.
+For art lovers, Tokyo is one of the top destinations in Asia with countless museums, alternative art galleries and exhibitions.
+But that doesn’t mean you need to pay a premium to see some of the best art in the city – heck, to see these masterpieces, you don’t even have to go indoors.
 Here’s our list of some of the best outdoor art around town.

-One of the city’s most iconic outdoor artworks, Louise Bourgeois’ ‘Maman’ (‘Mum’ in French) at Roppongi Hills greets visitors to the Mori Art Museum and the Tokyo International Film Festival (held in October) – though ‘greets’ might be the wrong word for the imposing metal spider, over nine metres tall.
-Created as a tribute to Bourgeois’ mother (both weavers, you see), ‘Maman’ comes complete with a sac of marble eggs attached to the body.
-She has siblings too, which you can find spidering around at the National Gallery of Canada, the Guggenheim in Spain, London’s Tate Modern and the Leeum, Samsung Museum of Art in Seoul.
+One of the city’s most iconic outdoor sculptures, Louise Bourgeois’ ‘Maman’ (‘Mum’ in French) at Roppongi Hills greets visitors to the Mori Art Museum.
+Towering over 10.23m high, this massive spider was created as a tribute to Bourgeois’ mother (both weavers, you see).
+‘Maman’ comes complete with a sac of marble eggs attached to the body, and she has siblings too, which you can find spidering around at the National Gallery of Canada, the Guggenheim in Spain, London’s Tate Modern, and the Leeum, Samsung Museum of Art in Seoul.

 Works by Taro Okamoto